Where to Stay in Venice with a Cat (2026): Quiet Areas, Hotels & Smart Booking Tips

 Best Areas to Stay in Venice with a Cat

-Not all districts offer the same experience.
-Some are calm, residential, and ideal for cats.
-Others are visually stunning—but overwhelming.
+Some are peaceful, residential, and ideal for cats.
+Others are visually spectacular—but overwhelming.

 Here’s how to choose wisely.